 Revalidation is a process that all nurses, midwives and nursing associates need to go through, in order to complete their registration with the NMC.

 This process might seem daunting, but there are things that you can do to prepare:

 Use NMC Online to manage your registration.
 Set up a free account and check your renewal date (the date when you will be revalidating).

 The NMC will notify you at least 60 days before your application for revalidation is due.
 You then have 60 days to log in to NMC Online and complete the application process.

 It’s important to start thinking about revalidation now, even if your revalidation date seems a long time in the future.
 This includes being aware of all the revalidation requirements such as minimum hours of CPD and indemnity cover.

 3) Know the Code

-The new NMC Code was introduced in March 2015.
-It lists the professional standards that all registered nurses and midwives must uphold.
+The NMC Code lists the professional standards that all registered nurses, midwives and nursing associates must uphold.

-You will be revalidating against the new NMC Code, so it’s important you are familiar with its contents.
+You will be using the Code to revalidate so it is important you are familiar with its contents.